 Management of exposure to financial institutions is based on a system of counterparty limits coordinated at the EFG International level, and also subject to pre-approved country limits.
-Limits for exposure to counterparties are granted based upon internal analysis.
-The limits are set and monitored by the Country & Counterparty Credit (Sub) Committee depending on each counterparty's rating (with reference to individual and support ratings).
+The limits are set and monitored by the Country & Counterparty Credit (Sub) Committee.

-The principal aim of the Counterparty and Country Risk function is to ensure that EFG International has an appropriate counterparty and country risk management framework in place for identifying, assessing, mitigating, monitoring and reporting risks under its responsibility.
-The Counterparty and Country Risk function reports to the Chief Risk Officer.
+The principal aim of the Counterparty and Country Risk function, reporting to the Chief Risk Officer, is to ensure that EFG International has an appropriate counterparty and country risk management framework in place for identifying, assessing, mitigating, monitoring and reporting risks under its responsibility.